Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 ### Data sources

-The data source definitions take the fomr of:
+The data source definitions take the form of:

 ```json
 {